 This medication can cause changes in the skin including acne, allergic dermatitis (inflammation of the skin), burning and tingling at the injection site, bruising, petechiae (little red dots), swelling, redness, changes in skin color, delayed wound healing and rash.
 Long-term use can lead to thinning of the skin.
 Use an alcohol free moisturizer on your skin and lips; avoid moisturizers with perfumes or scents.
 If your skin does crack or bleed, be sure to keep the area clean to avoid infection.
 Be sure to notify your healthcare provider of any rash that develops, as this can be a reaction.
 They can give you more tips on caring for your skin.

 Irritability or Change in Mood

-Some patients report feeling irritable or noticing a change in their mood while taking methylprednisolone sodium succinate.
+Some patients report feeling irritable or noticing a change in their mood while taking methylprednisolone.
 If this becomes difficult to handle or if you feel like you may harm yourself or others, contact your healthcare provider immediately.